 Unfortunately, the toms did not deliver the same quality.
 However, I put some Remo Ambassador X Coated heads on the batter side and gave the desired sound, warm and full tom.

 The snare did not disappoint too.
 It delivers a high tone that resonates well with other instruments.
-Its sweet sound is more that you could expect at the price range.
+Its sweet sound is more than you could expect at the price range.